phac-nml/neptune/README.md

 ## Installation ##
 ------------------

-**
 It is strongly recommended you refer to the manual for full installation instructions.
 The following description is an abridged version of the installation process.
-**

-Install and configure a DRMAA-compliant scheduler and Python DRMAA bindings.
+The user will need to install and configure a DRMAA-compliant scheduler and Python DRMAA bindings.
 This process may require considerable time.
 Please refer to the instructions available at:

 	https://github.com/pygridtools/drmaa-python